JinfanTang/GeoSR/README.md

 ---

-### 2. Multi-Round Refinement with GeoSR
+### 2. Multi-Round Refinement with GeoGR²

-Refine the initial predictions using **GeoSR** with geostatistical guidance.
+Refine the initial predictions using **GeoGR²** with geostatistical guidance.

 **Input files:**